 How to Make Cucumber Mango Salsa

-Cucumber Mango Salsa might sound strange but it’s a light, refreshing topping that makes the most of those green, oblong beauties.
+Cucumber Mango Salsa is a light, refreshing topping that makes the most of those green, oblong beauties.

 For this recipe, I combined the sweetness of mango and a little kick from jalapenos.
 It’s easy to assemble.
 If you don’t have mangos laying around, feel free to use peaches instead.
 This salsa is absolutely delicious with peaches.
 The key is to dice the fruit vegetables small – think of the size of a pencil eraser.